elisa-tech/ks-nav/README.md

 Although other similar tool do exist, the motivation for this tool is to be developed, is to solve a specific need: do a kernel source code analysis aimed at feature level and  shows it as functions call tree or subsystems call tree.

 ## Build
 Nav is implemented in Golang.
-Golang application are usually easy to build.
+Golang applications are usually easy to build.
 In addition to this, it has very few dependencies other than the standard Golang packages.
 A `Makefile` is provided to ease the build process.
 Just typing
 ```